AnyLog-co/documentation/deployments/Kubernetes/networking.md

 The following provides a basic example of both the configuration policy, as-well-as a (master) node policy.

 Values in the configuration policy are relatively set, that way when a deployment is restarted a new policy will not be declared for the node due to the changing virtual IP.
+As for the local IP in the (master) node policy, we assume the service name will not change.

 ```json